 When moving to Hong Kong, whatever the reason, you’ll need to ensure you have the proper documentation to allow you to live and work there.

 Most people who are moving to Hong Kong for work purposes are likely to be sponsored by their employer.
-It’s always suggested that if this is a possible route it should be taken advantage of, as this way both you and your employer can ensure that you are in compliance for all immigration related matters .
+It’s always suggested that if this is a possible route it should be taken advantage of, as this way both you and your employer can ensure that you are in compliance with all immigration-related matters.

-The custom requirements for Hong Kong are comparable to most developed countries, with a number of inspections required to take place upon entry to the country, and a range of items being prohibited.
+The customs requirements for Hong Kong are comparable to most developed countries, with a number of inspections required to take place upon entry to the country, and a range of items being prohibited.

-First, to move your pets, you must secure a permit through the Agriculture, Fisheries and Conservation Department.
+First, to move your pets abroad, you must secure a permit through the Agriculture, Fisheries and Conservation Department.
 A pet import permit is valid for up to 90 days and you’ll want to allow up to 3 weeks for your application to be processed and approved.